Skip to content

 Calendar

-Upcoming Dates and Deadlines for Our Online RN to BSN Program
+Upcoming dates and deadlines for our online RN to BSN program

 Our RN to BSN is a flexible online program featuring accelerated courses and multiple start dates per year.

-Ready to take the next step toward earning your Bachelor Science in Nursing degree online from Arkansas State University?
+Ready to take the next step toward earning your degree online from A-State?

 Admissions